Penfieldite: Classification

 In both the 8th and the 9th edition of the Strunz Mineralogical tables, penfieldite is classified as belonging to the oxyhalides (and related to double halides).
 However, the new Strunz mineral classification now subdivides it more precisely, according to the cations involved in the formula, and the mineral is accordingly in the subsection "With Pb (As, Sb, Bi), without Cu".
 The Dana classification also assigns penfieldite to the oxyhalides, but classifies it according to chemical composition in the subdivision "Oxihalides and hydroxyhalides with the formula A2(O,OH)Xq".

 Occurrences and localities

-Penfieldite has three localities, which are Laurium, Greece, Baratti Beach, Italy, and at the Margarita Mine, Chile.
+Penfieldite has been found in around twenty localities, as Laurium, Greece, Baratti Beach, Italy, Mazarrón Port, Spain, and at the Margarita Mine, Chile.
 It is a secondary mineral formed due to sea water contact and smelting activities.
 It is the alteration product of a lead-bearing slag contacting seawater in Greece and Italy, and in Chile, it can be found in an oxidized hydrothermal lead deposit.
 Specimens found in Greece were associated with phosgenite and paralaurionite, while the Italian specimens were found in association with cotunnite and fiedlerite.